King Brothers Productions: Career

-Joseph Kozinsky (died 1950) was a New York fruit merchant who fathered five children, brothers Frank, Maurice and Herman, and two sisters.
+Joseph Kozinsky (born 1884 in Dnipro - died 1950) was a New York fruit merchant who, with his wife Sarah (known affectionately as 'Mama King'), produced five children, brothers Morris, Frank, and Hyman, and sisters Rose and Nettie.
 The family moved to Los Angeles in the 1920s.
-The brothers did various odd jobs including selling newspapers and shining shoes before getting into slot machines.
+Morris and Frank did various odd jobs including selling newspapers and shining shoes before getting into slot machines.
 They borrowed $250 and built an empire up to 19,000 machines.
 They also branched into race horses.

-In 1940, the brothers, along with their sister Nettie Segal, were charged with tax evasion.
+In 1940, the brothers, along with their sister Nettie Segal, were charged with tax evasion, with the intention of exposing how kickbacks from pinball machine operators had been paid to Kent Kane Parrot and previous Los Angeles city officials.

 Entering the Film Industry

-The same year, Maurice Kozinsky looked at getting into slot machine movies.
-They formed Hollywood Quality Pictures Incorporated to develop slot machine projectors and met with Cecil B. De Mille to source films.
+The same year, Morris Kozinsky looked at getting into slot machine movies.
+They built a slot machine projector called the Hollywood TalkiTone and formed a partnership with film producer Cecil B. De Mille who was to make 16mm films for the machines through a new company, fronted by De Mille, Hollywood Quality Pictures Incorporated - although De Mille's exclusive contract with Paramount Pictures prevented him from taking an active part as a producer for the company.
 Morris later recalled:

 De Mille, he has an inferior complex.
 It takes two weeks to get into see him.
 Well, we didn't like that.
 We're just plain businessmen.
 We finally told him we had to get some pictures.
 He said he was going to get Sally Rand to make some.
 Then he said he had a deal with some trapeze artists.
 Well, you know yourself, you're out with a gal relaxing in a bar, you don't want to see no bubble dancer or acrobat.
 You want to hear some good music.
 You want something with class.
 You want to see Bing Crosby maybe.
 That was the trouble.
 De Mille might make big epics but for us he didn't have no class.

 The Kozinskys decided to abandon slot machine projecting for actual film production.
 Morris said he told his brother Frank:

 What is this racket, anyway?
 If De Mille can do it, why can't we?
 We're clever guys, we couldn't lose more than ten or twenty thousand dollars.
 Maybe we should make a movie.
 Then maybe we can forget how he made us look like mugs.

 The brothers knew Hollywood personalities like Louis B. Mayer and Frank Capra from the racetrack and asked them for advice.
 "So we had to go ahead", said Morris.
 "Or else we would have looked cheap to Mayer and Capra because we'd told them about it."

 They formed KB Productions and made the film Paper Bullets, releasing through Producers Releasing Corporation in exchange for $19,500 and 50% of the profits.
 The movie was shot at Talisman Studios over six days.
 It was a success and the brothers were launched as film producers.